Interested in volunteering at the Marine Mammal Care Center? Learn about the various opportunities below and submit an application!

 - Must be 18 years or older before your anticipated start date.

 - Selected and Approved Candidates are required to pay for a $40 background check.

 - Must be willing to commit to a consistent shift each week during our busy season.

 - Needs to submit an application. interview and attend orientation sessions.

 How to become a volunteer:

 Once your application has been reviewed and your skills and availability match our needs, our Recruiter will contact you and invite you to MMCC LA for an interview.

-After the interview, you will be required to attend a series of a 3-Step orientation classes (2 for Education Volunteers).
+After the interview, you will be required to attend a series of orientation classes.